Saksorn21/Ts256k1/README.md

-# Ts256k1
+# nyren-ts256k1

-**Ts256k1** is a TypeScript library for working with the `secp256k1` elliptic curve.
+**nyren-ts256k1** is a TypeScript library for working with the `secp256k1` elliptic curve.
 It includes functionality for key generation, encryption, decryption, signing, and signature verification using `secp256k1` and the `xchacha20poly1305` algorithm.

 ## Installation

-To install the library, you can use npm or yarn:
+To install the library, you can use npm or bun or yarn:

 ```bash
 npm i @nyren/ts256k1